Distributing closed-source frameworks with SPM

 Extensions must not contain frameworks

-If App Store validation process fails with a The bundle contains disallowed nested bundles
+If you get a The bundle contains disallowed nested bundles

-I eventually found a way to fix this, by adding the framework to the app instead of the extension, then make the extension dynamically refer to the main app’s framework.
-This involved the following steps:
+To fix this, make sure to add the framework to the app instead of the extension, and make the extension dynamically refer to the main app’s framework:

 - Expand